Winegrowing in Alexander Valley

 Justin – My dad bought this property for its’ beauty.
 This site is incredibly unique… the diversity of soils and microclimates.
 Lying along the illustrious Mayacamas Mountains...
 Our wines are driven by the best from our vineyards, best soil selection and flavors.

-A new frontier… Anderson Valley in Mendocino County awaits us.
+A new frontier, Anderson Valley in Mendocino County.

-Karin – An hour north and a bit of heaven.
+Karin – An hour north and away from it all.
 The clock seems to move a bit slower.
-Justin and I bought a 160-acre property in 2005 with an elevation ranging from 1400 to 1900’.
+Justin and I purchased 160-acres of ridge line land in 2005 with an elevation ranging from 1450 (441 m) to 2172 feet (662 m).
 A place of quiet, solitude and great possibility for wine grapes.
-Above the fogline with the Pacific Ocean on the horizon.
+Above the fogline with the Pacific Ocean on the horizon to the north.
+A piece of land we would build from the ground up.

-Justin – Anderson Valley dirt has new challenges and potential.
-High elevation, gold ridge soils.
-Farming grapes yet in very different climate for us.
-It’s that unknown that Karin and I love to adventure into.
-New vineyards are planned for 2017.
+Justin – Anderson Valley soils and climate is unlike from ours at our home ranch.
+With differences come great possibilities.
+High elevation and cooler with gold ridge soils.
+Farming grapes in very different climate for us.
+It’s that unknown that Karin and I thrive to adventure into.
+New vineyards are planned for 2025.

 Our crew is family.